-BA (Hons) in Acting - 2022-23
+BA (Hons) in Acting admissions procedure for entry 2023

-- Please make sure you have read these notes prior to applying and retain for your reference. - All eligible candidates who apply before the closing date will receive an audition. - All candidates must be 18 by the start of the academic year for which they are auditioning.
+- Please make sure you have read these notes prior to applying and retain for your reference. - All eligible Applicants who apply before the closing date will receive an audition. - All Applicants must be 18 by the start of the academic year for which they are auditioning.